 Professor David Wands

-I am Director of the Institute of Cosmology and Gravitation where I lead a team investigating the physics of the very early universe, a fraction of a second after the Big Bang, and the origin of cosmic structure.
+I am Professor of Cosmology at the Institute of Cosmology and Gravitation where I lead a team investigating the physics of the very early universe, a fraction of a second after the Big Bang, and the origin of cosmic structure.

 All the structure that we see around us in the Universe today is thought to have originated from quantum fluctuations at ultra-high energies at early times.
 I study how the patterns of large-scale structure that we observe in the cosmos today can tell us about the physics at work close to the beginning of the Universe.

-I also study relativistic effects in large-scale structure formation, dark energy and the late-time acceleration of our present Universe.
+I also study primordial gravitational waves, relativistic effects in large-scale structure formation, dark energy and the late-time acceleration of our present Universe.

 I am a fellow of the International Society for General Relativity and Gravitation, the Royal Astronomical Society and the Institute of Physics.